 To make sure that the analytical methods used for heavy metal determination are reliability, standard reference materials, Lichens coded (International Atomic Energy Agency; IAEA-336) were also digested and then analyzed using same procedure.
-Comparison of determined values with certified elemental values was carried out to ensure reliability of the analytical method used (Udiba et al, 2012).
+Comparison of determined values with certified elemental values was carried out to ensure reliability of the analytical method used [16].

+146 RESULTS

-RESULTS - to this only add discussion at relevant places; mention the values of metals present in ready to eat foods, even you can give to bars in the graph and also X-axis require type or name of the food sample Results showing the different concentrations of Pb, Cd and Cr in some ready-to-eat meals before and after 6 hrs of exposure to petrol station's atmospheric conditions (AF)
+- Results showing the different concentrations of Pb, Cd and Cr in some ready-to-eat meals before and after 6 hrs of exposure to petrol station's atmospheric conditions (AF)